lisandlop/Quizify/README.md

 ### `yarn deploy`

-Deploys the react app to gh-pages.
+Deploys the react app to firebase.
 Should ony be used from master branch.

 <br/>
 <br/>